wuguishifu/page-parser/README.md

 ### Todo

-- Add more prebaked components for standard components like img, pre, etc.
+- ~~Add more prebaked components for standard components like img, pre, etc.~~
-- Add support for custom tex-like commands, for example \image{filepath.png}[className]
+- ~~Add support for custom tex-like commands, for example \image{filepath.png}[className]~~
-- Build parser to convert .tex files into React components
+- ~~Build parser to convert .tex files into React components~~
+- Modify the generated html code to use a config file to specify:
+  - how to import custom components
+  - custom component definitions
+  - etc.
+- Replace dangerouslySetInnerHtml with parsing formatting html code in bin compile and in Tree component

 ### Credit